List of JoJo's Bizarre Adventure characters: Part 3: Stardust Crusaders

 Kakyoin is a highschool student that Dio inflicted with a mind-controlling flesh bud and sends after Jotaro, only for life is instead saved by Jotaro with Kakyoin pledging to help him kill Dio.
 His Stand is Hierophant Green (Haierofanto Gurīn), which he can shrink down to enter people and control them from the inside, produce strange tendrils that can thrash people, or perform a long-ranged attack using blasts of green energy known as Emerald Splash.
 Hierophant Green was originally known as Hierophant Emerald (ハイエロファントエメラルド, Haierofanto Emerarudo).
 He is later killed by Dio in Egypt and uses his final moments to inform the group about The World's ability.
 The spin-off manga Crazy Diamond's Demonic Heartbreak reveals that Kakyoin was born in Morioh and ended up under Dio's control during his family's vacation to Egypt when the villain uses his younger cousin as a hostage.

+In Japanese, he is voiced by Daisuke Hirakawa in the 2014 anime and subsequent appearances, Kōji Yusa in All Star Battle, Hirotaka Suzuoki in the 1993 OVA, and Mitsuaki Madono in the 1998 game.
+In English, he is voiced by Kyle Hebert in the 2014 anime and Doug Boyd in the 1993 OVA.